WXV 2024: Unveiling Hosts, Qualification, and the Journey to WRWC 2025

 World Cup Qualification Dynamics: Unpacking the Journey to England 2025

 The tournament not only crowns champions for WXV but also determines the final qualifiers for the Women’s Rugby World Cup in 2025.
-While four teams – New Zealand, England, Canada, and France – have already secured their spots due to their performance in the 2022 edition, the remaining six slots are expected to be filled through regional championships (Asia, Oceania, Africa), a South American playoff, and closed tournaments (Six Nations and Pacific Fours).
+Teams in WXV 1 and 2 automatically qualify, along with the winner and runner-up of WXV 3.
+The remaining spots will be filled through regional championships in Asia, Oceania, and Africa, and a South American playoff.

 A Call for Inclusivity and Equality